-If you are paying off debt, your focus may be on getting rid of it quickly but you still need to put something aside for retirement.
+Of course, you want to pay off debt quickly, but you still need to put something aside for retirement.

 By making these small contributions to your retirement accounts, you are ensuring that you are putting something towards your future.
 You'll also be able to take advantage of the power of compounding and the long-term opportunity of time to invest.

-Given the day and age that we live in, you cannot rely on social security to take care of you in retirement.
+Given the day and age that we live in, you cannot rely on social security to take care of yourself in retirement.
 As a matter of fact, social security will only cover 40% of your income (or less)!
-And no one is going to be waiting to give you a beachfront mansion and a million dollars on the day you decide to retire.
+This is why it's important to plan for your future now.

 Do you have some savings in place, a plan to contribute towards your retirement savings, and a debt repayment plan already?
 Then you are essentially saving money and paying off debt at the same time and this is a great approach.